Ending your tenancy

 Pay your bills

-Make sure you pay all your household bills before moving out - for example gas, electricity, broadband and your council tax.
+Make sure you pay all your household bills before moving out - for example gas, electricity, broadband and your rates.

 It’s also worth taking photos of your electric and gas meters so you have a record in case there are problems later.